HOW IT WORKS

 The science behind its operation is simple and well researched.
 The tool measures the time it takes for an impact-induced stress wave to travel from one sensor to another across the diameter of a trunk or large limb.
 Defects such as decay, cavities and cracks create obstacles requiring the wave to bypass the defect thus taking more time than a wave moving directly through defect-free wood between sensors.
 Average transit times across defect-free wood varies by tree species.
 Published tables with transit time’s normal range and average reference numbers for select species can be found in the attached USDA Forest Service bulletin Assessment of Decay in Standing Timber Using Stress Wave Timing Nondestructive Evaluation Tools: A Guide for Use and Interpretation.

-Normal defect-free wave transit times are largely influenced by wood density but moisture, growing conditions and temperature also influence transit times.
+Normal defect-free wave transit times are largely influenced by wood density and the manufacture of the instrument, but moisture, growing conditions and temperature also influence transit times.
 Ideally one would make a reference check for comparison on a known defect free part of the subject tree or a same species tree growing nearby.

 Wang, Xiping; Divos, Ferenc; et al. 2004.